ryanguill/emit/README.md

 - You will not be guaranteed that it will run at any particular time or order.
 - You will not be able to send data into the output buffer.
 This makes debugging difficult - use logging or write out files.
 - You will have access to the data that you close over inside of your listener.
 Make sure you have everything you need.
-- You cannot use positional arguments in listners.
+- You cannot use positional arguments in listeners.
 Only depend on named arguments.
 You can depend on named arguments that are not defined in the method definition though.

 timesToListen defaults to -1, which means it will listen until manually removed - setting it to 1 will automatically remove the event listener the first time it is called.
 Useful for fire once async handling.